 PSY 199 Senior Honors Thesis.
 If you plan to do an honor's thesis, you must sign up for PSYCHOLOGY 199 both Fall and Spring of your senior year.
 Discuss this with a faculty sponsor.

+Graduate standing is required to enroll in courses at the 200-level and above.
 In addition to courses listed below, psychology graduate students may enroll in 100 level or higher classes, both in the psychology department and university-wide.
 Graduate students may also enroll in courses offered by other schools in the consortium.

 PSY 201, 202 Proseminar in Psychology.
 This course is designed to expose first-year graduate students to concepts both within and outside of their areas of study.
 Students will be required to attend department and university talks given by invited speakers.

 PSY 203 Seminar in Physiological Psychology.
 Contemporary and historical issues in the relationship between physiology and behavior.
 Topics chosen for this semester will depend on student interest.